alflennik/use-flow/documentation/tutorial.md

 - ```js
   initialState: {},
   ```
   The `initialState` is where we will list all the state we will need to keep track of inside useFlow.
 This object _must_ include all the state we plan on using.
 In fact, if you try to create some state that isn't listed here, useFlow will throw an error!
 This requirement gives us confidence that all the state we are using is fully documented in one place.
-This makes it a "self documenting" feature.
+This makes it a "self-documenting" feature.
 - ```js
   actions: Doggy.actions,
   ```